 The Centre for Violence against Women and Children established in the low-income settlements of Dharavi

 Launch of the City Initiative for Newborn Health, an initiative in partnership with the Municipal Corporation of Greater Mumbai and University College London

 Sure Start Project launched in partnership with PATH and Municipal Corporation of Greater Mumbai to improve quality of maternal and neonatal health care

 India’s largest urban Community-based Management of Acute Malnutrition (CMAM) programme launched for children aged 0-3 years in Dharavi

 Received a five-year grant from Wellcome Trust for a cluster randomised controlled trial testing the effectiveness of community health resource centres

 Awarded a grant from WHO’s Alliance for Health Policy and Systems Research to scale and strengthen referral systems for maternal and newborn health

-Upscaled our maternal and newborn health referral system to seven municipal corporations around Mumbai
+Upscaled our maternal and newborn health referral system beyond Mumbai to six neighbouring municipal corporations

-SNEHA chosen as ‘Mother NGO’ by National Urban Health Mission, Maharashtra to form women’s groups in communities across Maharashtra
+SNEHA chosen as ‘Mother NGO’ by National Urban Health Mission, Maharashtra to form women’s groups (Mahila Arogya Samitis) in communities across Maharashtra

 Launched a cluster randomised controlled trial in partnership with University College London on community interventions for prevention of violence against women and girls